sav-che/TL-2/Authors/Burgess, Thomas Joseph Workman {std. T. Burgess}.md

-> [!cite] BHL link: this entry starts at [page 240](https://www.biodiversitylibrary.org/item/103861#page/250/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 240](https://www.biodiversitylibrary.org/page/33266547) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Burgess, Thomas Joseph Workman (1849-1925), Canadian botanist, surgeon and psychologist, born at Toronto, Ontario, 11 Mar 1849, died in Montreal, 18 Jan 1925, MD at Toronto 1870, on B.N.A.
 Boundary Commission 1871-1876, assistant physician in London (Ontario), at Insane Asylum 1875-1887, id. at Hamilton Insane Asylum 1887-1890, Verdun Prof. Hosp. for the Insane at Montreal 1890-1923, also professor of mental Dis.
-1893-1923. (*T. Burgess*).
+1893-1923.
+**Abbreviated name**: *T. Burgess*

 #### Herbarium and types